 Active Listening is one of the most effective ways to connect with others.
-If you are sincerely interested in the other person, the use of this tool will help you develop a solid connection with the speaker.
+If you are sincerely interested in the other person, the use of this tool will help you develop a solid connection with them.
 Best of all, this is a skill almost anyone can learn.

 You are still on board?
 Great!
 If you understand the above, and genuinely want to learn these skills, let’s get to it.

 Point 1: Focus on the speaker.
 Pay full attention to him/her.
 Show the speaker that you are listening, with your body language--eye contact, head nods, facial expression, and perhaps an occasional ‘um-hum’.
 Turn and face the speaker fully, but leave enough physical space between you that you’re not overbearing.